-Cornell, a Democrat, was the representative for Wisconsin's 8th congressional district from 1975 to 1978.
+Cornell was the representative for Wisconsin’s 8th congressional district and was a Democrat.
+He served from 1975 to 1978.

 Cornell is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Cornell sponsored and cosponsored.
 See full analysis methodology.